 PRIMARY USER RESEARCH

-Using addresses collected via an email lead form on the dealership websites, I reached out to real-life users through an emailed “car shopper” survey.
+Using addresses collected via an email lead form on the dealership websites, I worked closely with the marketing team to reach out to real-life users through an emailed “car shopper” survey.
 The survey was successful, and data was collected from over 1,000 participants.

 COMPETITIVE HEURISTIC ANALYSIS

 A competitive heuristic analysis was performed to establish the functionality and usefulness of the features within both direct and indirect competitor websites.
-Each feature was recorded and later reviewed by the team.
+I recorded each feature and later reviewed with rest of the team.

 In order to further understand the automotive shopping experience, I recorded the total number of monthly visitors, including both incoming and outgoing traffic, for each competitive website.